gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 // #pagebreak()
 = Discussion Point 2

-When running the resulting query of Discussion Point 1 *exactly*, on the `JhotDraw` folder, there are no results.
+Executing the query defined in Discsussion Point 1, without modification on the `JhotDraw` folder, results in no results.
 To gather more results, part of the query was removed/commented out.

 == Comparison